Happy bees

 SPARK

-Our portfolio knows winemakers from the Jura and Savoie but not the neighbouring Bugey wine region because we had not yet discovered anyone we were excited about.
-The click with Chloé and Jordan of Les Tailleurs Cueilleurs was immediate.
-Chloé is from Nîmes, Jordan from Alsace.
-In 2018, Chloé went grape-picking with a friend at no other than Bruno Schueller, where she met Jordan.
-The spark strikes, and travelling around Italy and working in the vineyards in Friuli is a fact.
-The idea for their wine estate in France is also born.
+Our portfolio proudly features winemakers from the Jura and Savoie, but we had yet to find a standout in the neighboring Bugey wine region—until we discovered Chloé and Jordan of Les Tailleurs Cueilleurs.
+The chemistry between us was undeniable.
+Chloé hails from Nîmes, and Jordan from Alsace.
+In 2018, Chloé went grape-picking with a friend at none other than Bruno Schueller, where she met Jordan.
+This was the catalyst for their journey; their travels through Italy and work in the Friuli vineyards solidified their vision for a wine estate in France.

 HAPPINESS

-Their initial setback made buying extremely suitable parcels for biodynamic viticulture and vinification per parcel possible.
-The fact that locals were willing to sell vines is a bonus.
-Buyers there are rare because the slopes are too steep and challenging to cultivate.
-Attached to a solid idea to optimise the energy between vine and vineyard, their first vintage will be an instant success, but reflection is essential for mission and strategy.
-Eight cuvées for a first vintage is not nothing.
-The red wines sound like Novêra, A l'abada, Grenalâ, Rita & Rova, and Kovè—the white wines like Nua and Lyëna.
-Sarvazo has the famous Cerdon bubbles but is very different and much less sweet.
+Their initial setback paved the way for them to acquire ideal parcels for biodynamic viticulture and parcel-specific vinification.
+The willingness of locals to sell their vines is a rare advantage, as buyers are scarce due to the steep, challenging slopes.
+Committed to optimizing the energy between vine and vineyard, their first vintage was an immediate success—reflecting their clear mission and strategic insight.
+Eight cuvées for a first vintage is a significant achievement.
+The red wines include Novêra, A l'abada, Grenalâ, Rita & Rova, and Kovè, while the white wines feature Nua and Lyëna.
+Sarvazo showcases the renowned Cerdon bubbles, uniquely crafted and less sweet.

 ENGLISH GRAFTING